colinta/StrangeCase/README.md

   better in some places because it makes it clear where the content comes from (e.g. `{{ my.title }}` as opposed to just `{{ title }}`).
 Totally optional.

+* Based on the file name, config.yaml, and YAML front matter, a few config settings get changed.
+This part happens during the configuration stage, by `configurator` methods.

 DEFAULT/SPECIAL CONFIG
 ----------------------